p4perf4ce/typst-ieee-trans-template/README.md

 IEEE-Trans template for [Typst](https://github.com/typst/typst).

-{% note %}
+> [!NOTE]

-**Note:** This template is still not 100% replication of `IEEE-trans.cls` due to the lacks of following features
+> This template is still not 100% replication of `IEEE-trans.cls` due to the lacks of following features
+>

-* Floating footnote
+> * Floating footnote
+>

-  In LaTeX, a very long footnote will auto-spread into two columns.
+>   In LaTeX, a very long footnote will auto-spread into two columns.
 Typst currently doesn't do that out-of-the-box (yet).
+>

-* Two-column floating figure
+> * Two-column floating figure

-{% endnote %}
+>
+>   This is currently not possible, but there is a discussion about this.
+Expected to be supported in the next release cycle.
+(I think)

 PR to adjust this template is always welcome, or just [fork](https://en.wikipedia.org/wiki/Fork_(software_development)) it.